robotsorcerer/soft-neuro-adapt/README.md

 #### Core dependencies
 - python 3.5+
 - pytorch
-- ROS
+- ros

-	Pytorch version of this code Only works on gpu.
+The pytorch version of this code only works on gpu.
 Tested with cuda 8.0 and cuda run time version 367.49.
 To install, do

-		<pre><code class="terminal"> Termnal x:$ conda install pytorch torchvision cuda80 -c soumith </code></pre>
+	<pre class="terminal"><code>Termnal x:$ conda install pytorch torchvision cuda80 -c soumith </code></pre>

+Instaructions for installing ros can be found here:
 - [ROS](http://wiki.ros.org/indigo/Installation/Ubuntu)

 #### PyPI dependencies